Enthusiast-sating sports coupe with a degree of practicality

 Facelift for 2017

 At the end of 2016 Toyota ushered in the facelifted GT86.
 It’s a subtle makeover with new LED headlamps and tail lights, reprofiled bumpers, a reworked interior and improved equipment levels.
-Mechanically it’s a case of as you were.
+Mechanically the bodyshell is stiffer, which leads to better handling.

 Toyota GT86 coupe model history